March 24, 2026

 The Talent Question

 Headless requires modern engineering practices: API contracts, versioning, documentation, CI/CD, testing discipline.
-If your team isn't already practicing these, headless won't make them better.
+If your team isn’t already practising these, headless won’t make them better.
 It will make them more painful.

 Key Takeaways